GB-Saraiva/C_Programs/README.md

 # C_Programs
-Here you can find and explore my most relevant programs and projects made all by **C** language.
+Here you can find and explore my most relevant programs and projects written in **C** language.

 ## atividades
 In the **"atividades"** folder, you'll find lists containing numerous exercises to practice, starting with the basics and increasing in dificulty with each one.